alphagov/govuk-developer-docs/source/manual/alerts/recreate-a-mongo-instance-in-aws.html.md

    - https://github.com/alphagov/govuk-aws-data
    - https://github.com/alphagov/govuk-secrets

-1. It is very useful to have access to the AWS console, to observer the changes as they happen.
+2. It is very useful to have access to the AWS console, to observe the changes as they happen.

-1. You can now execute a `terraform plan` to view the actual module names.
+3. You can now execute a `terraform plan` to view the actual module names.

    ```bash
    $ cd govuk-aws
    $ tools/build-terraform-project.sh -c plan  -p app-mongo -s blue -d data -e integration # Please check the script to identify the keys
    ```

-1. The out-put, will show you the components and how they are named by `terraform`.
+4. The output, will show you the components and how they are named by `terraform`.

   ```
   Initializing modules...